agorius/DARE/README.md

 ---

 This site is open source.
 Improve this page.
+This has been a collaboration between humans and (several) AI(s) for analysis, research, and copy-writing.